Fenton Gallery

 • For details of other Munster fine art exhibitions and collections, see: Irish Art Galleries and Museums.

-• For other art galleries in Cork city, see also, The Shaw Gallery, The Lavit and The Vangard Gallery.
+• For other art galleries in Cork city, see also, Buckley Fine Art, The Lavit and The Vangard Gallery.